Chyung Ay

-Chyung Ay (艾群) is an agricultural engineer., He has retired from university professor.
+Chyung Ay (艾群) is a Taiwanese agricultural engineer.
+He has retired from university professor.

-Early life
+Early life and education

 Born in Taiwan, Chyung Ay was educated at National Chung Hsing University, graduating with an undergraduate degree in 1980.
-He then studied for a Master's degree at National Taiwan University, graduating in 1982.
-In 1992, he received his Ph.D. degree in food engineering from University of Wisconsin-Madison, USA.
+He then studied for a master's degree at National Taiwan University, graduating in 1982.
+In 1992, he received his Ph.D. degree in food engineering from the University of Wisconsin-Madison in the United States.

 Career

 In 1997, Chyung Ay joined the Department of Biomechatronic Engineering at National Chiayi University.